wp-plugins/nextgen-facebook/readme.txt

 	* Moved the user profile cache maintenance to an action hook (uses the NGFB_META_CACHE_PRIORITY contant as well).
 	* Added support for Quick Cache in the "Clear All Cache" feature.
 * **New Features**
-	* Added the "Add Schema Publisher Social JSON" and "Add Schema Author Social JSON" options under the "Google+ and Search" settings tab.
+	* Added the "Schema Publisher Logo URL", "Add Schema Publisher Social JSON", and "Add Schema Author Social JSON" options under the "Google+ and Search" settings tab.
 	* Added author (Person) and publisher (Organization) <a href="https://developers.google.com/structured-data/customize/social-profiles">social profiles markup in schema.org JSON-LD format for Google Search</a>.

 = Version 7.7.6 =